Renuka-Nair/Business-Forecasting/README.md

-# Business-Forecasting
+# Business Forecasting - Harmonized Index of Consumer Prices: Sugar, Jam, Honey, Chocolate, and Confectionery for Norway

-1. This project is to forecast the number of births in the Northeast states of North America based on the CDC data from the year 2016-2019.
-This forecasting is to predict the number of births and verify if COVID has any effects on it.
+1. This project is to forecast the HICP value for the basket goods mentioned above in Norway by processing the data from 2010-2021.
+The index tracks the prices of goods such as coffee, tobacco, meat, fruit, household appliances, cars, pharmaceuticals, electricity, clothing and many other widely used products.
+Thus it is also used as an Inflation Measure in the euro area and forecasting HICP can be used to understand inflation rates in the area.

-2. The project forecast could be Point forecast but may also include a Range.
+2. The project forecast could be a Point forecast but may also include a Range forecasting the possible values for HICP in the next year (2022).

 3. The accuracy of the forecast will be measured using one the below measures :
 MAD  Mean Absolute Value ,